bharsch/Refinitiv-Data-Download/README.md

 > [!NOTE]
 > There are four Python code files.
 You can find instructions on how to use them in the sections below.

+This Python Code allows you to:

-1. Retrieving the tickers of all constituents in an index
+1. retrieve the tickers of all constituents in an index
-2. Loading time series data for specific or multiple stocks
+2. load time series data for specific or multiple stocks
-3. Exporting time series data in wide format as XLSX file.
+3. export time series data in wide format as an XLSX file.

 ## Code Structure